 Not bad, eh?
 Some of the shots are far enough away that they look like they were shot by another person, which is exactly the effect I was trying to achieve.
-And even though I was pretty happy with the photos I came home with, this was a learning experience in several regards, and I have some advice for any rider who would like to try it:
+And even though I was pretty happy with the photos I came home with, this was a learning experience in several regards.

 - If you ride with a selfie stick on a bike, you’re gonna look like a dork and people are going to look at you funny.
 Get over it.